dartmouth-cs52-18S/lab4-bat0322/README.md

 The nastiest bug I ran into was returning the state as I was improperly using Object.assign().
 Figuring out how connect worked and the overall data flow worked took a bit, but once I figured it out for one piece it was easy to work it out for the rest of the parts.

 For extra credit, I did some field verification when creating a new post, just making sure fields aren't empty, and I decided to do a sports score website rather than a blog.

+## Part 2 w/ backend

+I found it relatively easy to link up authentication with the frontend.
+The bug that actually ended up giving me the most trouble was figuring out why history was undefined in some cases (I had to connect withRouter).
+Other than that the most time spent here was renaming variables so that everything flowed fine and adjusting layout.